 No minimum order.

-Environmental Resilience and Transformation in Times of COVID-19: Climate Change Effects on Environmental Functionality is a timely reference to better understand the changes in various environments related to the COVID-19 pandemic and lockdown.
-The book is organized into six themes, including Environmental modifications, degradation and human health risks, Water and agricultural resources and socio-environmental impacts, Marine environmental status, Pollution status (Air, Land and Water), Environmental justice and responsibility, and Climate change and pandemic episodes.
-These themes provide insights into the impact of COVID-19 on the environment and vice versa, all in an effort to help improve environmental management, planning and future policy.
+Environmental Resilience and Transformation in Times of COVID-19: Climate Change Effects on Environmental Functionality is a timely reference to better understand environmental changes amid the COVID-19 pandemic and the associated lockdowns.
+The book is organized into five themes: (1) environmental modifications, degradation, and human health risks; (2) water resources—planning, management, and governance; (3) air quality—monitoring, fate, transport, and drivers of socioenvironmental change; (4) marine and lacustrine environment; and (5) sustainable development goals and environmental justice.
+These themes provide an insight into the impact of COVID-19 on the environment and vice versa, which will help improve environmental management and planning, as well as influence future policies.

-- Features global case studies to illustrate themes and addresses issues that support environmental management
+• Features global case studies to illustrate themes and address issues to support environmental management.

-- Offers a fundamental and practical understanding of ways to improve and validate predictive abilities and tools to improve responses
+• Offers fundamental and practical understanding of ways to improve and validate predictive abilities and tools in addition to response.

 Researchers, practitioners, and policymakers in climate change, environmental management, and environmental health

 Part 1 - Environmental modifications, degradation and human health risks